hansmandersingh/omdb-chrome-extension/README.md

 ## How to use this:

+1. Clone this repo or download the zip file and extract it.
 1. Go to your chrome extension in settings and turn on developer mode.
 1. Click load Unpacked and locate this folder which you cloned.
 1. Open this folder not the file.